A short break in the Lake District — 10 reasons to visit

 Scafell Pike in the Lake District is the highest mountain in England

-6. Breaks in the Lake District – visit 2 lakes for the price of 1
+6. Visit 2 lakes for the price of 1

 We visited several lakes in 3 days, some places with 2 within a short (20 minutes) walk of the other.
 Grasmere isn’t just home to the 13th biggest lake in the Lake District, it’s also close to Rydal Water.